-Making a large gift to SeeAbility will make a huge difference to the lives of children and adults in the UK with learning disabilities and those who are autistic.
+Making a large gift to SeeAbility will make a huge difference to the lives of people in the UK with learning disabilities and those who are autistic.

-Help us to be the national voice on their behalf, challenging health inequalities and ultimately preventing avoidable sight loss.
-Your support will also help our specialist support team, enabling people to enjoy a fulfilling life with as much independence as possible.
+Help us to be the national voice on their behalf, challenging inequalities, preventing avoidable sight loss and ultimately enabling people to achieve their ambitions.
+Your generous support will enable people to enjoy a fulfilling life with as much independence as possible.

 If you are considering making a major gift, please contact us.
 We will discuss your interests with you and share our most urgent funding needs.